BOBWEGNER Autobiography Link here (1921-2005)

 Sister Marilyn (Wegner) Huscroft (age ??)

 As I youngster, I always will remember Bob's sister Marilyn's wonderful Holiday dinners (usually on Thanksgiving Day).
-She also gave my wife Carol, her first job in teaching as a elementary school T.A.
+She also graciously gave my wife Carol, her first job in teaching as a elementary school T.A.

 Cal 25 Sailboat